yatendra2001/Pikc-Scanner/README.md

     <img src="assets/images/pikc_logo.png"  alt="Logo" width="200" height="80" >
   </a>
   <p align="center">
-    An app that let's you know if the product is harmful or not based on it's ingredients.
+    An app that let's you know if a product is harmful or not based on it's ingredients.
     <br />
     <a href="https://youtu.be/LrnHIeX0i8I">View Prototype</a>
   </p>